yuri-marinho/Responsive-Web-Design-Certification/CSS Colors Course/README.md

 By designing a [set of colored markers](https://github.com/yuri-marinho/Responsive-Web-Design-FCC/tree/main/Basic%20CSS%20Course/Cafe%20Menu) with Free Code Camp, I was able to assimilate the different ways to set colors with CSS.

 ## 🎖️ Extra
-To boost my learning, I created a new webpage with the concepts I used to build the [set of colored markers](https://github.com/yuri-marinho/Responsive-Web-Design-FCC/tree/main/Basic%20CSS%20Course/Cafe%20Menu).
-Check it out in the [StartingXI](https://github.com/yuri-marinho/Responsive-Web-Design-FCC/tree/main/Basic%20CSS%20Course/StartingXI) folder!